Truck Dash Cam Shows Distracted Driving Crash

 Most truck fleets and van fleets across the U.S. already have policies that prohibit cell phone usage while driving since distracted driving continues to be an ongoing issue.
 However, even if a fleet bans the use of smartphones, some drivers may still break company policy for the sake of their own personal interests, despite the obvious dangers.
 This type of ignorance from drivers goes beyond cell phone usage while driving as well.

 Indeed, in the case of the truck driver from the U.K, the footage was also able to determine that he had used a replica seat belt buckle, only putting on his actual seat belt when he pulled up behind a police car, earlier footage showed.
 He was also found to be eating food while driving, another form of distracted driving.
-(2)

-The new product, VidFleet, is a cutting-edge, connected video telematics system with features that include a 360-degree view of the road and driver to real-time in-cab audible alerts and the industry’s clearest picture.
+GPS Trackit recently launched the VidFleet dashcam, a new video telematics solution that makes observing and encouraging these positive driver actions even easier.
+VidFleet is a cutting-edge, connected video telematics system with features that include a 360-degree view of the road and driver with real-time in-cab audible alerts and the industry’s clearest picture.
 VidFleet is designed to enable safer driving, increase productivity and provide fleet managers greater awareness of their operations.

 If you’d like to learn more about how GPS Trackit can help to improve safety, increase productivity and reduce costs for your business, speak with one of our knowledgeable Fleet Advisors at 866-320-5810 or get a quick Custom Quote.